 - If you have one channel that received the majority of all traffic, and have multiple other channels in that same domain of that channel, it could be worthwhile to take a hostname in that domain, because then visitors on those channels with browsers with default no third-party cookie support will still be profiled.

-- Think if you want a hostname like bc.company.com or profiles.company.com or blueconic.company.com
+- Decide whether you want a hostname like bc.company.com or profiles.company.com or blueconic.company.com

-Contact your BlueConic CSM if you have additional questions about deciding on the BlueConic hostname.
+If you have additional questions about deciding on your BlueConic hostname, contact your BlueConic Customer Success Manager.